Most kids and teens with asthma have symptoms when they exercise. But some people

 when air quality is poor or pollen counts are high.
 And kids shouldn't exercise when

-they have a cold or other upper
+they have a cold or

 Kids should always have access to their quick-relief medicine.
 Keep extras on hand